 Straight Teeth Direct vs. Diamond Whites

 Like Diamond Whites, Straight Teeth Direct has a robust remote monitoring service, giving them excellent effectiveness and customer support.
-Plus, they guarantee their results by providing five months of extra aligners to achieve your ideal smile (if necessary).
+Plus, they guarantee their results by providing extra aligners to achieve your ideal smile (if necessary).
 They’re less expensive than Diamond Whites, plus have a long track record of successful treatments, solid customer rapport, and tons of functionality in their mobile app.
 Straight Teeth Direct’s commitment to quality and innovative technology make them one of the best options out there.

 Interested?
 Check out our full Straight Teeth Direct review.